 Well, these whole roasted onions change that.

-Seasoned with just a bit of fresh thyme and balsamic vinegar, they’re roasted for about an hour with the skin on!
-The result is a buttery, caramelized, slightly sweet side dish that’s just begging to be served with a nice hunk of meat (maybe this rosemary garlic flank steak or these sticky honey soy pork chops?).
-They practically melt in your mouth with each bite and it’s almost crazy to me that these whole roasted onions are the same vegetable as those disgusting raw translucent slices you freaks put on your sandwiches.
-Nasty.
+Seasoned with just a bit of fresh thyme and balsamic vinegar, the result is a buttery, caramelized, slightly sweet side dish that’s just begging to be served with a nice hunk of meat like this rosemary garlic flank steak or these sticky honey soy pork chops.